alsktel/lifs/LIFS.md

 ## Developing of LIFS
 Current version of LIFS is 1.1.
 Further plans of developing is adding more flags during developing of [42IX](https://github.com/eastev/42ix).

-You can develop and use it in terms of GNU General Public License v3.0, **but you must save first 64 bits of LIFS header**.
+You can develop and use it in terms of GNU General Public License v3.0